Partner access quickstart

 Act-on-behalf-of patterns

-Some partner integrations need a system to call your APIs on behalf of a partner user (a partner portal fetching an invoice, a vendor system pulling PO data for a specific buyer).
+Some partner integrations need a system to call your APIs on behalf of a partner user (a partner portal fetching an invoice, a vendor system pulling purchase order data for a specific buyer).

 - OAuth Token Exchange and the on-behalf-of / impersonation flow cover these cases without sharing the partner user's credentials.